ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/essentials.rst

 PyAnsys documentation
 ---------------------

-On the right of the home page for a GitHub repository is an **About** area.
-Each PyAnsys project has a link in this area to the library's documentation.
+On the right of the home page for a PyAnsys library's GitHub repository, the **About** area has a link to the library's documentation.
 For example, here is the **About** area for this guide:

 .. image:: ..//_static/GitHub_about_area.png